TheKeineAhnung/colorcodetools/docs/modules/hex/validate.py/is_hex.md

 ## How to use

 1. ```python
-   from colortools.hex.validate import is_hex
+   from colorcodetools.hex.validate import is_hex
    is_hex('hexcode')
    ```
 2. ```python
-   import colortools
+   import colorcodetools
    colortools.hex.validate.is_hex('hexcode')
    ```